 Source: Created on behalf of IU, based on Osterwalder & Pigneur, 2010.

 Whereas the value proposition gives an overall view of a company’s bundle of products and services, the target customer describes the segments of customers a company wants to offer value to.
-The distribution channel describes the various means of the company to get in touch with its customers whereas the relationship explains the kind of links a company establishes between itself and its different customer segments.
-The value configuration describes the arrangement of activities and resources, the core competency outlines the competencies necessary to execute the company’s business model.
+The distribution channel describes the various means of the company to get in touch with its customers, whereas the relationship explains the kind of links a company establishes between itself and its different customer segments.
+The value configuration describes the arrangement of activities and resources, and the core competency outlines the competencies necessary to execute the company’s business model.
 The partner network portrays the network of cooperative agreements with other companies necessary to efficiently offer and commercialize value.
-The cost structure that is part of the financial aspects sums up the monetary consequences of the means employed in the business model whereas the revenue model describes the way a company makes money through a variety of revenue flows.
+The cost structure, which is part of the financial aspects, sums up the monetary consequences of the means employed in the business model, whereas the revenue model describes the way the company makes money through a variety of revenue flows.

-The different building blocks will be discussed in more detail in the following chapters.
+The different building blocks will be discussed in more detail in the following units.

 Delineation of Concepts: Business Models and Strategy

 Although some definitions include the term strategy, most scholars distinguish between “strategy” and “business models” (Teece 2010).
-According to Teece (2010) strategy is strongly linked to business model design, but strategy is regarded is analytically separate, since it broadly describes how a company will compete.
-Magretta (2002) also strengthens the aspect of competition as main difference between strategy and business model: “Business models describe, as a system, how the pieces of business fit together.
+According to Teece (2010), strategy is strongly linked to business model design but is regarded is analytically separate, since it broadly describes how a company will compete.
+Magretta (2002) also emphasizes the aspect of competition as the main difference between strategy and business model: “Business models describe, as a system, how the pieces of business fit together.
 But they don’t factor in one critical dimension of performance: competition.
 Sooner or later – and it is usually sooner – every enterprise runs into competitors.
-Dealing with that reality is strategy’s job” (Magretta 2002, p.6)
+Dealing with that reality is strategy’s job” (Magretta, 2002, p.6).

 Relation to Innovation

-According to Teece (2010), a business model essentially describes how a company creates value for its customers, convinces them to pay for this value, and then converts these payments into profits.
+According to Teece (2010), a business model essentially describes how a company creates value for its customers, convinces them to pay for that value, and then converts these payments into profits.
 Businesses must not only innovate in their products or services but also in their business models, understanding customer needs and technological developments.
-For example, the rise of the Internet brought about new business models, disrupting industries and enabling companies like eBay to leverage network effects in multi-sided markets.
+For example, the rise of the internet brought about new business models, disrupting industries and enabling companies like eBay to leverage network effects in multi-sided markets.
 Business model innovation, therefore, can lead to industry disruption, new market creation, and sustained growth.

 Business models and innovation are closely intertwined.
 A successful business model not only provides a framework for generating revenue but also serves as a platform for continuous innovation.
 For instance, companies like Apple have excelled not just because of their innovative products but also due to their unique business models, which include a strong ecosystem of apps, music, and services.
-Similarly, Netflix revolutionized the entertainment industry not just with its streaming technology but by adopting a subscription-based model, contrasting with traditional pay-per-view services.
+Similarly, Netflix revolutionized the entertainment industry not just through its streaming technology but by adopting a subscription-based model, contrasting with traditional pay-per-view services.
 These examples illustrate how innovative business models can create new markets, redefine customer experiences, and sustain competitive advantages.

-Self-Check-Questions
+Self-Check Questions

 When was the term “business model” first mentioned?